 Musee Mechanique

 Sure, Musee Mechanique is located at Fisherman’s Wharf, which is by far one of the most touristy spots in the city.
-But many people do not realize that one of the best San Francisco hidden gems exists there.
+But many people do not realize that one of the best kept San Francisco secret spots exists there.

 Musee Mechanique houses one of the largest privately owned collections of coin-operated antique arcade games and musical instruments.
 You’ll see some unique (and sometimes downright creepy) finds here.
 Some of the games were brought over from the old Playland at the Beach amusement park.